lunarlab-gatech/rosbag_manip/README.md

 A set of tools for manipulation ROS2 rosbags in a deterministic manner.
 For example `ros2 bag convert` doesn't have options for downsampling or cropping the bag within a certain timeframe (even though the latter is implied by the documentation).
 Thus, I write this code to fill the void.

-Currently, this repository is in active development and functionality isn't guaranteed.
+**WARNING:** Currently, this repository is in active development and functionality isn't guaranteed to work.
+If you will depend on this repository for important tasks, perhaps write test cases for the corresponding functionality before deployment/use.

 ## Installation